VEU allowance for occupation oriented adult and further education

 You cannot get a VEU allowance at the same time as you are receiving public benefits such as welfare benefits.

-If the course is not part of your study programme, however, you can qualify for a VEU allowance because your employer is not obliged to pay you salary while taking the course.
+The course is not part of your vocational training: You can receive VEU allowance if the course is not part of your vocational training.
+This is because your employer is not obliged to pay your salary during the course.
 In such cases, to qualify you still need to meet the other conditions for receiving a VEU allowance.

 Maximum limits